 6001 Cass is an iconic Albert Kahn building originally designed as Cadillac’s 1920 flagship showroom.
-It the 1970s it was repurposed as the Wayne State University Criminal Justice Building.
-The Platform acquired the property in 2018 and converted the historic building to meet the growing demand in New Center.
+In the 1970s it was repurposed as the Wayne State University Criminal Justice Building.
+The Platform acquired the property in 2018 and converted the historic building to meet the growing demand for office space in New Center.

 In honor of the building's original architecture, a new vertical blade sign replicates the historic Cadillac LaSalle sign that hung in the same location more than 75 years ago.
 The 44-foot-tall sign spans four stories and is 21 feet wide.
-In another nod to the building's 100-year legacy, a timeline of significant Detroit events and milestones lines the building's first floor corridor.
+In another nod to the building's 100-year legacy and automotive roots, a timeline of significant Detroit events and milestones lines the building's first floor corridor.